StefanPapp/udacity_anahit/deployment/docker/README.md

 # How to

-## Build and Depliy Docker Environment
+## Build and Deploy Docker Environment
 You need an account at hub.docker.com.
 Please go to the web page and create one, if you do not have one yet.

 You'll need to install docker https://docs.docker.com/install/.
 Open a new terminal within the project directory and run: